 How the value of a remodeling project is perceived also depends on a variety of factors that traditionally affect home values, including the condition of the rest of the house, the value of similar homes nearby, and the rate at which property values in the surrounding area are fluctuating.
 Comparable values are still difficult to judge due to the persistent presence of foreclosed properties and short sales.
 Until potential buyers are convinced that housing prices have hit bottom, they will not experience any sense of urgency, further contributing to the downward pressure on house prices.

 The Cost vs. Value Report provides an accurate snapshot of the national housing market but it cannot be applied accurately to an individual remodeling project for a particular address.
 Resale value is one factor among many that a homeowner must take into account when making the decision to remodel.
-At the local level, the best course of action is to obtain construction cost estimates from reputable local remodelers and to talk with an experienced Realtor about home prices in the neighborhood.
+At the local level, the best course of action is to obtain construction cost estimates from reputable local remodelers and to talk with an experienced real-state professional about home prices in the neighborhood.